nsoss/srce-desktop-app/README.md

 ## Scripts

-* `npm start` Run the React application used by the local renderer process.
+* `npm run start:renderer` Serve the React application used by the renderer process on [localhost:3000].
-* `npm start-electron` Build and run the Electron application.
-Make sure that the React application is running in the background.
-If you see a blank screen, you probably forgot to run `npm start`.
+* `npm run start:main` Build and run the Electron application.
+Make sure that the React application is being served in the background.
+If you see a blank screen, you probably forgot to run `npm start:renderer`.
 * `npm run typeorm migration:run` Execute all pending database migrations.
 * `npm run typeorm migration:revert` Revert the last executed migration.
 Use this command to test your `down()` method.
 * `npm run typeorm schema:drop` ☢️ the database schema.
 Can come in handy if something goes wrong while developing migrations.
+* `npm run lint` Check the codebase for linter errors.
+Used by CI.
 * `npm run format` Format the codebase using Prettier.
 Use this script if CI complains.
+* `scripts/build.sh` Package the application for your local development OS.
+If you're integrating with native modules, this will come in handy as a preflight check.
+* `npm run package` Package the application for Windows, our target platform.
+  Will attempt to cross-compile on Linux / macOS.
+You will need to run the above build script first.
+* `npm run deploy` Same as `npm run package`, but also attempt to deploy (for example, using GitHub releases).

 ## Migrations